 Ashish Shreni

 Ashish leads the Banking Consulting practice for the U.S. at Wipro.
-He is responsible for CXO advisory, CXO relationships, data and analytics, digital strategy, process and technology transformation, risk management, and partnership and alliance strategies, as well as industry representation and industry relationship management.
+He is responsible for CXO advisory and relationships, data and analytics, digital strategy, process and technology transformation, risk management, and partnership and alliance strategies, as well as industry representation and industry relationship management.